-Figure skater, boxer.
-Born Tonya Maxine Harding in Portland, Oregon on November 12, 1970.
-The daughter of LaVona and Al Harding, Tonya began skating at age three and dropped out of high school during her sophomore year to pursue the sport.
+Figure skater and boxer Tonya Maxine Harding was born in Portland, Oregon, on November 12, 1970.
+The daughter of LaVona and Al Harding, she began skating at the age of 3, and dropped out of high school during her sophomore year to pursue the sport.

-Since 1994, Harding has sought the spotlight in other ways, including guest appearances on Rosanne, Larry King Live and The Weakest Link.
-She has also participated in televised celebrity boxing matches against such opponents as Paula Jones in 2002.
+Since 1994, Harding has sought the spotlight in other ways, including several television guest appearances on shows such as Rosanne, Larry King Live and The Weakest Link.
+She has also participated in televised celebrity boxing matches, garnering fame for her winning bout against Paula Jones on the popular FOX show Celebrity Boxing in 2002.

-Harding was married to Jeff Gillooly, who plead guilty to helping plan the Kerrigan attack, from 1990 to 1993.
-She was married to Michael Smith from 1995 to 1996.
+Harding was married to first husband Jeff Gillooly, who pleaded guilty to helping Harding plan the Kerrigan attack, from 1990 until '93, when the couple divorced.